 If you’re backpacking, you could also choose to continue gallivanting about the Pacific, or you could head down under.
-New Zealand and Australia share some of the mighty Pacific Ocean and are both bloody beautiful places to the backpacker.
+New Zealand and Australia share some of the mighty Pacific Ocean and are both bloody beautiful places to the backpacker adventuring further through Oceania.

 If you aren’t quite done with the sun-seeking, Australia could be just what you need!
 A lifetime could be spent exploring this wilderness, and you still wouldn’t see all its beaches!

-For you little mermaids, diving in New Zealand is a great place to see how the cold water compares to the balmy tropics.
+For you little mermaids, diving in New Zealand is a great opportunity to see how the cold water compares to the balmy tropics.

 (Spoiler alert: they’re both epic!)

 French cuisine meets fresh fish and Polynesia cooking.
 Mmm, dude, the food here is amazing.

 Spearfishing a tasty fish, dousing it in butter and herbs, wrapping it in alfoil, and chucking it in the fire.
 That’s what I’m talking about.

 When backpacking it is often cheaper to buy food from the supermarkets and cook it yourself.
 French Polynesia is one of the rare exceptions when eating out is not always more expensive.